romi/romi-robots-docs/docs/plant_imager/build_v3/cnc_communication.md

-# Communicating with Oquam
+# Communicating with `Oquam`

-## USB port
+## Finding the USB port

 First you need to find which USB port your X-Controller board is connected to.

 To do so, you can use ``dmesg``:

-1. make sure the usb cable from the X-Controller board is unplugged from your computer
+1. make sure the USB cable from the X-Controller board is unplugged from your computer
 2. run ``dmesg -w`` in a terminal
 3. connect the usb to your computer and see something like:
     ```shell